ANRGUSC/tendermint_demo/README.md

 # Tendermint Demo

-Open with Codespaces or in VSCode on your PC!
+Open with Codespaces (see the "Code" button above) or in VSCode on your PC!

 ## Setting up VSCode
 1. Make sure you have [VSCode](https://code.visualstudio.com/) and [Docker](https://docs.docker.com/get-docker/) installed